214,900+

 See how we verify reviewsMarket Knowledge & Data Literacy

-A great broker doesn't just say 'now is a good time to buy.'
-They back it up with data: recent comparable transactions, supply pipeline, rental yield projections, and infrastructure developments that affect property values.
-Ask them to show you the numbers.
+A great broker backs advice with comparable transactions, supply pipeline, rental yield projections, and infrastructure developments that affect future values.

 Communication & Responsiveness

-Your broker should respond within hours, not days.
-They should proactively update you on new listings, market shifts, and transaction milestones.
-If they ghost you after the first meeting, imagine how they'll handle your AED 2M negotiation.
+Your broker should respond within hours, not days, and proactively update you on new listings, market shifts, and transaction milestones.

 Full-Service Support